The Bankrate promise

 Sleep-related disorders and poor sleep quality affect Americans of all ages, genders and socioeconomic classes.
-However, there are certain risk factors that can work against tired drivers, increasing your chances of an accident related to drowsy driving.
+However, there are certain risk factors that can work against tired drivers, increasing the chances of an accident related to drowsy driving.
 Some of those risk factors include:

 Drowsy driving by age

-Overall, drowsy driving is something that all age groups experience but is most common overall for adults aged 46 – 64, with 42 percent of respondents reporting ever having nodded off behind the wheel.
+Overall, drowsy driving is something that all age groups experience.
+However, young people tend to be more likely to drive after a severe lack of sleep.
 When asked if they’ve nodded off in the last week, all age groups responded the same, except ages 21 – 29, who were twice as likely as other age groups to have nodded off behind the wheel in the last week.